-AUSTIN, Texas – June 13, 2016 – College Forward, an Austin nonprofit, is turning ideas into action.
+AUSTIN, Texas – June 13, 2016 – College Forward (now College Possible), an Austin nonprofit, is turning ideas into action.
 With its 2016 Clinton Global Initiative (CGI) America Commitment to Action, the organization has outlined a multi-year project that will increase college degree attainment for students across Texas.
 Over the next three years, College Forward will expand its impactful Success Partnerships program, partnering with two-year and four-year higher education institutions to deliver culturally-relevant and individualized academic, financial, and socio-emotional mentoring to the state’s most under-resourced students.
 College Forward will also deliver tools, training, and technology solutions to partner institutions, enabling them to adopt College Forward’s mentoring expertise for students in need.

 By fully integrating with a partnering institution’s staff, faculty, and administration, Success Partnerships strengthens existing retention strategies while also encouraging a powerful culture of student success.
 Success Partnership institutions have reported significant increases in performance and persistence.